GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/primitives_pages/mosaicADdetectors.rst

   above).

-Until such time as ``astrodata_GHOST`` has been merged into ``astrodata_Gemini`` (like GMOS and GSAOI have been), the above two hacks will be necessary in order for GHOST to make use of Gemini's mosaicing mechanism.
+Until such time as ``astrodata_GHOST`` has been merged into ``astrodata_Gemini`` (like GMOS and GSAOI have been), or ``astrodata_Gemini`` is refactored, the above two hacks will be necessary in order for GHOST to make use of Gemini's mosaicing mechanism.

 Issues and Limitations
 ----------------------

-Requires ugly hacks until integration with ``astrodata_Gemini`` is completed.
+Requires ugly hacks until integration with, or refactoring of, ``astrodata_Gemini`` is completed.